openshift/openshift-origin-design/conventions/documentation/quick-starts.md

   * Abi reviewed all content and left edits/comments.
   * UXD Designer addressed all feedback.
   * Stakeholder review (by Product Management and Dev Lead) is complete and all feedback is applied.
+  * The quick start was tested in a live console using ConsoleQuickStart CRD.

 #### Phase 5: Implementation
 UXD Developer implements the quick start design and written content in OpenShift.